-If you want to use the precompiled Novell Client for Linux Virtual File System provided with the distribution, make sure the following packages are installed on your workstation before you install the Novell Client for Linux:
+If you want to use the precompiled Novell Client for Linux Virtual File System provided with the distribution, make sure one of the following packages is installed on your workstation before you install the Novell Client for Linux.
+Which package is installed depends on your kernel type.

+- novfs-kmp-default

+- novfs-kmp-smp

-- novfs-kmp-default - novfs-kmp-smp or novfs-kmp-bigsmp (depending on your kernel)
+- novfs-kmp-bigsmp

-If you want to compile the Novell Client for Linux Virtual File System from sources provided with the Novell Client for Linux 1.2, make sure the following packages are installed on your workstation before you install the Novell Client for Linux:
+If you want to compile the Novell Client for Linux Virtual File System from sources provided with the Novell Client for Linux, make sure the following packages are installed on your workstation before you install the Novell Client for Linux: